It’s here! The crazy weekly blog hop that will make us all feel wonderfully inspired and a teeny bit inadequate all at

 And now my supplies and materials are organized into nice neat piles on the floor instead and it looks like this:

 Progress, people!
 That’s what I’m talking about!
 (Don’t you dare say you don’t see a difference!)

 So for those of you who don’t know much about me, here’s the scoop in a nutshell: I have four children whom I’ve been homeschooling for seven years (this year will be my eighth).
 My oldest son is 12 and will be in 7th grade; my only daughter is 9 and will be in 4th grade; my two younger boys are 6 and 5 and will be in 1st and K respectively, though they are learning almost as if they were twins.
 My youngest won’t be left behind.
 He’s very stubborn and precocious.

-We started out GRE test prep in Denver, CO, but have moved into more of an eclectic homeschool, mostly due to the fact that I want to give the best, individualized education to each child, and each of my children is unique.
+We started out GRE test prep in Denver, CO, but have moved into more of an eclectic homeschool, mostly due to the fact that I want to give the best, preschool programs denver co to each child, and each of my children is unique.
 So we now base our structure loosely on the Well-Trained Mind skeleton and resources, but add a lot of Charlotte Mason methods, and whatever else I feel will work in our home.

 This year is the first time I will be intentionally including the younger two in the bulk of our subjects.
 For things like history, science, geography, and art, we will all learn together, get further into the adventure of notebooking (all together- fabulous!) and then my older two will have some independent work to take away as well.

 - Teaching Textbooks Algebra I – We moved into TT last year for Pre-Algebra on the recommendation of our assessor (in Ohio we have to get yearly portfolio assessments if we choose not to do standardized tests) and we like it very much.
 Before TT we used Saxon for Colin and it worked very well, but TT can be done independently which helps with Mom-time management.